 Periodontal disease is more common in small breed dogs.
 Brachycephalic breeds are also more prone to dental disease due to the rotation and crowding of their teeth.

 This disease decreases a dog’s quality of life by causing oral pain, infection, and inflammation.
-It can also lead to other health problems by causing inflammatory or degenerative changes of the kidneys, liver, and heart.
+It can also lead to other health problems by causing inflammatory or degenerative changes in the kidneys, liver, and heart.